kaankorkmaz95/Text-Adventure-Game/README.md

 Text adventure games with series of steps and environments written in Python.

 ## Illegal Casino
-is like a online betting website: you have your balance, you play different games including
+is like an online betting website: you have your balance, you play different games including
 * Blackjack
 * Interval Select
 * Coin flip